plandes/nlparse/doc/parse.md

 # Natural Language Parsing

-Before reading this, please read [feature documents].
+Before reading this, please read about [feature documents].
 If you want to jump right in, its recommended to at least pursue the simple CLI example.

 This framework wraps the [spaCy] framework and creates features.
 The motivation is to generate features from the parsed text in an object oriented